JulioPDX/avd-workshops/workshops/cicd-basics.md

 !!! note
     Our workflow uses this secret to authenticate with our CVP instance.

-## **Step 7 - Update local CVP variables**
+## Step 7 - Update local CVP variables

 Every user will get a unique CVP instance deployed.
 There are two updates required.

-1. Add the `ansible_host` variable under the `cvp` host in the `/home/coder/project/labfiles/ci-workshops-avd/sites/site_1/inventory.yml` file.
+1. Add the `ansible_host` variable under the `cvp` host in the `/home/coder/project/labfiles/ci-workshops-avd/labs/L2LS/sites/site_1/inventory.yml` file.
 The domain name can be located at the top of your ATD lab environment.

     ```yaml
     ---